 1. Incorporate real-world data (RWD) collection

 An EDC solution simplifies and streamlines data collection.
 Once the data collection phase is complete, statistical processing can happen quickly.
-An EDC supports RWD collection by:
+An EDC supports real-world evidence collection by:

-- Ensuring that data is accurate and appropriate though inbuilt plausibility.
+- Ensuring that data is accurate and appropriate through inbuilt plausibility checks.

 - Supporting remote patient participation.